MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

     - You can now protect all file types by using the `*` wildcard when you edit the registry as described in the [Editing the registry for the scanner](../deploy-aip-scanner.md#editing-the-registry-for-the-scanner) section.

 - Viewing emails by using the Next Item and Previous Item arrow icons on the Quick Access toolbar shows the correct label for each email.

+- When you classify and protect by using File Explorer, PowerShell, or the scanner, the Office document metadata is not removed or encrypted.

 - Custom permissions support recipient email addresses that contain an apostrophe.